justincampbell/private-terraform-enterprise/labs/03-installer.md

 ## Task 2: Create Necessary schemas on the PostgreSQL DB

 PTFE uses PostgreSQL to store logs and archive encrypted state files.
 In order to install PTFE, we need to prep the RDS DB we created first.
-On your PTFE instance, install the PostgreSQL package by running: run the following commands with the output from `db_endpoint`:
+On your PTFE instance, install the PostgreSQL package by running:

 ```shell
 sudo apt-get install postgresql